 NB Language spoken is English unless only Dutch-speaking students participate

-Acquire knowledge of a variety of digital educational applications and the underlying learning-theoretical assumptions (such as, adaptive training environments, simulation environments, MOOCS etc.).
+Acquire knowledge of a variety of digital educational applications and the underlying learning-theoretical assumptions (such as, adaptive training environments, simulation environments, MOOCS, blended learning, flip-the-classroom etc.).

 Appreciate the influence — advantages and disadvantages — of the introduction of digital educational tools across a range of contexts.